 Give yourself a long weekend of writing time – a weekend of instruction, inspiration and creativity.
 Award yourself with time away from distractions, with no dishes to do and wonderful food at every meal, as you sit with your feet up and write in the most beautiful wilderness setting in Ontario.
 This is where the Group of Seven got its inspiration (Tom Thompson is buried just a couple of lakes over); it’s a wonderful place for you to find your inspiration, too.

 The retreat will feature both instruction and guided writing exercises, plus one-on-one critiquing and coaching from Brian.
 You’ll also have lots of time to relax, rejuvenate, and reconnect with your creativity.

 All writing levels welcome.
 Whether you are just beginning or have a novel in progress, please join us.

-This year, the retreat will be limited to eight participants to allow for physical distancing.
+This year, the retreat will be limited to eleven participants to allow for physical distancing.
 As a bonus, this will mean more one-on-one time with the instructor.

 The setting: Arowhon Pines is a peaceful, quiet resort nestled in the woods on Little Joe Lake inside Algonquin Park.
 There are no motorboats on the lake, except for the resort’s own pontoon boat which takes guests on occasional wildlife tours.